teuben/DataComb/README.md

 ## 1. - 3.
 Preparations
 Details are given in [Preparation](https://github.com/teuben/DataComb/blob/master/Preparation.md).

 You have to make these adjustments *just once*.
+Steps include:

+1. Requirements
+2. Configure
+3. (Optional but Recommended) Permanently Set Up Your CASA Environment

 ## 4. Data